 Analyze Your Current Finances

 Once you’re contributing enough to your 401(k) to max out any employer contributions, take a step back and look at the rest of your finances.
 Most importantly, consider your current debt load.
-If you have any high-interest debt, whether in the form of credit cards, loans, or both, then knock out those before you contribute any more to your retirement account, whether it’s credit cards or loans.
+Be sure to pay off all high-interest debt before contributing more to your retirement account, whether it’s credit cards or loans.

 You’ll save much more by avoiding paying all of that interest than what you’re likely to accumulate in your 401(k).
 Once you’ve taken care of that, it’s time to create an emergency fund if you don’t already have one.
 For short-term emergencies, it’s good to have a $1,000 emergency fund in an easily accessible account.